 1 – Fabric measurements — The fabric and Pellon measurements should be 6.5 x 8.5 and 2.5 x 6.5 inches.

-The link will allow a direct download of a ZIP file that contains the 3 embroidery files you will use.
+The link download contains a ZIP file with the 3 embroidery files you will use.
 Most web browsers can use that just fine.
 Remember, after the file has downloaded, be sure to right click on it and choose Extract All from the menu.
 Otherwise the files won’t work.